mfp/obigstore/README.md

     $ omake test

+You can then install at once obigstore, extprot and ocaml-leveldb with:

+    $ omake install

 The generated executables are:

 * obigstore: the DB server
 * ob_repl: the REPL
 * ob_dump: tool to dump a DB to a file
 * ob_load: tool to load ob_dump's output into a DB

+They are standalone (modulo the snappy and tcmalloc dependencies) and can be used simply by placing them somewhere in the PATH.